 3) Using NoviSign sync feature

 This option is unique to NoviSign.
 The synchronization feature allows you to synchronize the clock of multiple separate units (which can be an assortment of Android, Windows or ChromeOS players).
 Each unit is connected to a simple TV display.
-One of the synched units will act as an NTP server that sends time pluses every minute to all the other units.
-The main advantage of this option is that you can put a different playlist in each synched unit, in order to display something which is made of different content (like a sentence, in which each word appears on a different screen).
+One of the synced units will act as an NTP server that sends time pluses every minute to all the other units.
+The main advantage of this option is that you can put a different playlist in each synced unit, in order to display something which is made of different content (like a sentence, in which each word appears on a different screen).
 Another important advantage of this option is the resolution: while in the 2 above options, you are limited to the maximum screen resolution supported by the TV box which is connected to the video wall (which is probably not more than 4K, which is 3840 x 2160; on a 2 x 2 video wall each TV will have a resolution of a portion of the original content, i.e. 1920 x 1080 and on a 4 x 4 video wall each TV will have a resolution of 960 x 540 pixels, which might look pixelated or blur on big TVs).
-In this option you are not limited like that: each TV box is independent, that means you can have a video of 7680 x 1080 pixel (which cannot be played by any TV box, due to its high resolution), then cut it (using a cropping software tool like Movavi) into 4 different 1920 x 1080 videos (which any TV box which supports full HD resolution can display), which will be used in 4 different creatives / playlists to be displayed synchronized, each one one on each of the 4 different TV boxes.
+In this option you are not limited like that: each TV box is independent, that means you can have a video of 7680 x 1080 pixel (which cannot be played by any TV box, due to its high resolution), then cut it (using a cropping software tool like Movavi) into 4 different 1920 x 1080 videos (which any TV box which supports full HD resolution can display), which will be used in 4 different creatives / playlists to be displayed synchronized, each one on each of the 4 different TV boxes.

-There are 2 disadvantages to this options: a. if the network stops working or no communication to the NTP server, the units may get out of synchronization after awhile; b. you can use only single slide playlist, which has a slideshow widget with multiple slides (videos, images, text) within.
+There are 2 disadvantages to this options: a. if the network stops working or no communication to the NTP server, the units may get out of synchronization after a while; b. you can use only single slide playlist, which has a slideshow widget with multiple slides (videos, images, text) within.
 Playlist with more than one slide won’t work.

 To use this option, please refer to this user guide.